puppetlabs/bolt/documentation/logs.md

 ### `debug`

 Debug logs contain information for target-specific steps and detailed information about where Bolt is loading data from.
-For example, you'll find information on how Bolt locates the project to load, where different content is loaded from, and information about actions run on each individual target.
+For example, debug logs include information on how Bolt locates the project to load, where different content is loaded from, and information about actions run on each individual target.

 Debug logs are useful for troubleshooting a problem with a plan or the way you're using Bolt.
 You can use debug logs for a high-level understanding of what